Gut Health

 Nutrition for the Gut-Brain Axis

 You’re hopefully eating from all food groups multiple times a day.
 This is the first step in improving bacterial diversity.
 You might be taking a probiotic supplement which is generally a great idea.
-For a probiotic recommendation specific to your needs, reach out for assistance.
-Now is the time to start checking in with your hunger and fullness cues and practicing Mindful and Soulful Eating.
+For a probiotic recommendation specific to your needs, stool testing can be helpful.
+In the meantime, start checking in with your hunger and fullness cues and practicing Mindful and Soulful Eating.

 If you’re drinking chia water every day, you’re doing one of the best things you can do for your gut.
 Chia seeds are an excellent source of soluble fiber, which colonic bacteria feed on.
 Don’t be shy with the chia seeds.
 Eating (or drinking) chia seeds may help reduce inflammation that stems from gut dysbiosis.